SafeSearch: Automated Red-Teaming of LLM-Based Search Agents

-\textbf{Why is the Simulation-Based Testing Acceptable or Even Desirable}?
+\textbf{Why is the simulation-based testing crucial}?
 Compared to the two methods discussed above, the simulation-based testing method provides its own noteworthy benefits.
 First, by appropriately framing the threat, we can conduct a \textbf{systematic} red-teaming study, including coverage of multiple representative risk types and benchmarking multiple search agent implementations.
 This alleviates the potential limitations we may encounter when adopting user-driven measurement.
 Second, we can achieve \textbf{lightweight} testing of search agent safety by closely hooking the search tool with unreliable search agents.
-This avoids harmful real-world SEO and ensures \textbf{harmless} testing, preventing potential harm to external normal users.
+This avoids harmful real-world SEO and ensures \textbf{sandboxed} testing, preventing potential harm to external normal users.
 As the testing should be routinely applied during agent development, as explored in~\Cref{subsec:in-depth-analysis}, this lightweight nature is arguably of crucial importance.
+For a concrete estimate, reproducing SafeSearch testing for a tool-calling agent with \llm{Gemini-2.5-Flash} on 300 test cases costs \$8.53 in total, excluding relatively small search costs.
+Much of this cost (\$6.41) is a one-time cost for generating reusable test cases and unreliable webpages; once produced, these artifacts can be reused across different agents and backend models.
+This makes the framework cost-efficient: it avoids the expense and risk of manipulating live search rankings while still producing dense, targeted safety signals for developers.
 Third, simulation-based testing brings about a unique advantage concerning its \textbf{scalability}.
 Although we mainly focus on the finally curated 300 high-quality test cases in~\ours, our methodology itself is fully automated and scalable in nature.
 What’s more, as pointed out in~\citet{chen2025BrowseCompPlus}, search tools may return different search results over time.
 Solely interacting with search tools may result in reproducibility issues and fairness problems across multiple agents if the testing is not conducted simultaneously.